Audio and video resources

 Environmental factors impacting on the participation of children on the Autism spectrum

 Watch Dr Kate Simpson talk about findings from research on environmental aids and barriers to participation in children on the Autism spectrum.
 Kate is a Senior Lecturer in Education with the Autism Centre of Excellence at Griffith University.

 Bold Thinking Series: Autism: Disability or Ability?

-Professor Cheryl Dissanayake interviews Professor Margot Prior about her distinguished career as a researcher into Autism Spectrum Disorders.
+Professor Cheryl Dissanayake talks to Margot about their career as an Autism researcher.

-Professor Cheryl Dissanayake explains some of the issues relevant to differences and similarities in behavioural and cognitive development in children with autism compared with typically developing children.
-This is one of the core research theme of the Olga Tennison Autism Research Centre.
+Professor Cheryl Dissanayake talks about issues relevant to differences and similarities in behavioural and cognitive development of Autistic children compared to non-Autistic children.

-Dr David Trembath explains the N1 research project which is designed to teach clinicians how to evaluate client outcomes using Single Case Experimental Designs (also known as N1 designs).
+Dr David Trembath talks about the N1 research project.
+The project was designed to teach clinicians how to evaluate client outcomes using Single Case Experimental Designs (also known as N1 designs).

 Stakeholder driven research